-Evaluation of EMS induced mutagenic Effects on Seed Germination and Early Growth Parameters in Rice Variety Uma
+Evaluation of EMS induced mutagenic effects on seed germination and early growth parameters in rice variety Uma

 Abstract

 Ethyl methane sulphonate (EMS) is a potent chemical mutagen widely employed to induce genetic variability in crops, including rice (Oryza sativa L.).
 The present study aimed to evaluate the combined effects of water pre-soaking, EMS concentration, and exposure duration on seed germination, seedling survival, and early growth parameters in the rice variety Uma.
 A three-factor factorial experiment was conducted to analyse the interactive influence of water pre-soaking (non-soaked, pre-soaked for 10 h), EMS concentrations (0-2.5%), and exposure durations (6-24 h).
 Results revealed that increasing EMS concentration and exposure time caused a progressive decline in germination percentage, survival rate, root length, and shoot length.
 However, the three-way interaction among pre-soaking, EMS concentration, and exposure duration was significant, indicating that seed hydration status modulated EMS-induced effects.
 Pre-soaking for 10 h conferred a protective influence by enhancing tolerance to EMS stress, as reflected in higher germination and growth performance compared to non-soaked treatments.
 The LD₅₀ value was approximately 1.0% EMS for non-pre-soaked seeds and 0.5% EMS for pre-soaked seeds, demonstrating the influence of hydration on mutagen sensitivity.